port-labs/ocean/docs/framework-guides/docs/develop-an-integration/update-integration-code.md

 ## `pyproject.toml`

-This file consists of 3 main responsibilities:
+This file is used for the following main goals:

 - Maintain the integration's current version via the `version` field.
 Should be bumped when a new version of the integration is released
 - Maintains the list of dependencies required by the integration, should be updated when new dependencies are added to the integration using the `poetry` CLI